shanecelis/creatura/README.md

 I'm gonna try to just do more open development here so people can see the scratch pad I'm using.

+# And the last toots shall be first

 * [Makin' some muscles](https://mastodon.gamedev.place/@shanecelis/110830924772262798); tagged [toot0](https://github.com/shanecelis/muscley-wusaley/tree/toot0)

 ![muscley joint](assets/muscley-joint.gif)